 I’m Nadine, a British expat and mum of 3 kids living in Nairobi.
 I moved from the UK 8 years ago and lived in South Africa for 6 years but only when I moved to Kenya did I feel I had moved to the most real version of Africa.
 Nairobi is the capital city of Kenya, a land of safari, wild animals, tribes and volcanoes.
 Land of the Great Rift Valley, the largest inland lake and the Great Migration – it’s wild, wicked and wonderful, and a million miles away from my life in sleepy old England.
 I’ve learned a lot about living in Nairobi, and it makes me happy to share my experiences with others.

 I have lived in Nairobi for three years.
 We came, as a family with my husband’s work.
 I tagged along, a typical trailing spouse, but living in Nairobi gifted me with so many magical experiences that I felt compelled to write a blog about my adventures.
-And now my blog, The Expat Mummy, has turned into work and just like that our African adventure has become home and I find it hard to imagine living anywhere else.
+And now my blog, Live Travel Kenya, has turned into work and just like that our African adventure has become home and I find it hard to imagine living anywhere else.

 Some links may be affiliate links.
 This means we may get paid if you buy something or take an action after clicking certain links at no extra cost to you.